 Mix the ground peanut, sugar, and flour together until well combined.
 Cut the shortening into mixture until fine bits.
 Slowly add the peanut oil and mix well, until the mixture begins to come together – stop adding the oil at this point.

-Brush the sides below the indentation with the egg wash.
+Brush the sides below the indentation or around the peanut with the egg wash.

-Bake at 350 degrees F (180 degrees C) on middle rack for 20 minutes or until brown – check and watch out for burning after 15 minutes (remove if you smell burning).
-Remove from oven and let cool.
+Bake at 350 degrees F (180 degrees C) on middle rack for 20 minutes or until brown – check and watch out for burning after 15 minutes and rotate baking tray position if needed be.
+Check around the bottom of cookie for burning and remove if you smell burning.
+Remove from oven, take the parchment paper with the cookies off pan, and let cool.
 When cool, store in airtight container.